guildai/guildai/guild/tests/import-flags.md

      <guild.guildfile.FlagDef 'foo'>]

 In this case, the flag 'foo' is defined with a default value of 2.
-The imported value of 1 (see above) is not applied:
+The imported value of 1 (see above) is not applied but the description is:

     >>> flag_info(gf, "import-2", "foo")
     description: Foo